 - Archiving publications from Enterprise to Elvis and reuse them later

-For more information, see Integrating Elvis 6 and Enterprise Server 10 - how it works.
+For more information, see Integrating Elvis 6 in Enterprise Server 10.

 Opening files for editing and saving the changes back to Elvis